Due to the ongoing spread of Covid-19, please abstain from climbing outside.

 The quarry has a south facing aspect and is about 30 feet high and 140 feet long.
 It is relatively quick to dry, views from the top are extensive - North across the Solway plain (and Firth) to Scotland, and South to the back a Skiddaw fells (watch for the sunset behind Binsey - it can be truly magnificent).

-Erosion is becoming a problem at the top of the quarry so avoid setting top ropes which will cause any more erosion - get the belay krab OVER THE EDGE.
-Iron stakes give belays at the top of the quarry, avoid using the small bushes as belays.
-(Bad for the bush, potentially very bad for you.)
+Erosion is becoming a problem at the top of the quarry so avoid setting top ropes which will cause any more erosion - get the belay krab Over The Edge.
+Iron stakes give belays at the top of the quarry.

 The quarry is popular with groups and can be crowded at times.

-Nearest facilities are in Ireby (two pubs one containing the village shop and post office), closest phone box is 300 yards down the hill to Sandale and take the first right.
+Nearest facilities are in Ireby (two pubs one containing the village shop and post office).

-No access problems, the quarry is a stones throw from the road.
 Car parking is available along the road by the quarry in a few lay-bys.
 Space for around 5 cars.
-Don't be tempted to drive too far up the track towards the quarry to park, cars will ground on the rocks here.
+The track running into the quarry is now blocked but there is space available to park.